pensiero/dockerfile-wordpress/README.md

 ### Available PHP versions
 Check out all the available tags on [Docker Hub](https://hub.docker.com/repository/docker/pensiero/wordpress/tags).

-If you wanna use a different php version, you can leverage any of following images:
+If you wanna use a different php version, you can leverage any of the following images:
 - `PHP 5.6` --> `pensiero/wordpress:php5.6`
 - `PHP 7.0` --> `pensiero/wordpress:php7.0`
 - `PHP 7.2` --> `pensiero/wordpress:php7.2`